ejlchappin/MidiSetlistController/README.md

 The first line selects the *midi device*.
 The midi device is configured by name, which can be found by pressing D, which lists all the devices available in the system.
 The name is put on the first line of the config.ini file.

-The second line is reserved for the *pedal command* which is configured to a control change message, i.e. the channel, control change and value.
+The second line is reserved for the navigation *pedal command* which is configured to a control change message, i.e. the channel, control change and value.
 These three are put, comma-separated, in this order.
+By pressing the navigation pedal, the setlist progresses one step.
+This means, no interaction with the computer is necessary during live performance.

 From the third line *midi message shortcuts* are configured, according to Shortcut,Midicode,InverseShortcut.
 First the shortcut, that is the shortcut used in your setlist, the System Exclusive Message formatted in 7bit bytes, and the inverse command shortcut to undo the change, if that is available.
 Here are two commands listed, the first enabling patch 1 and the second disabling patch 1.
 These are each others inverse commands, so the third element of +1 contains -1 and vice versa.